Crimean campaign (1589)

-Kırım Seferi) was a military expedition carried by the Zaporozhian Cossacks led by ataman Zakhar Kulaga against the Crimean Khanate and the Ottoman Empire in April of 1589.
+Kırım Seferi) was a military expedition carried by the Zaporozhian Cossacks led by ataman Zakhar Kulaga against the Crimean Khanate and the Ottoman Empire in April 1589.

 Background

-The Zaporozhian Cossacks were undertaking regular raids against the Ottoman Empire and the Crimean Khanate at the end of XVI century.
+The Zaporozhian Cossacks were undertaking regular raids against the Ottoman Empire and the Crimean Khanate at the end of the 16th century.
 In 1575, Ruzhynsky's Cossacks devastated Crimea, in 1587 Cossacks sacked Ochakov and in 1588 Zaporozhians attacked the western coast of the Crimean peninsula and sacked several Tatar villages.
 In 1589, Zakhar Kulaga was elected hetman of the Zaporozhian Host.
 He gathered approximately 800 (according to other sources - 1500) Cossacks and sent them on a raid by the Dnieper.

 Campaign

 In April, the Cossacks who had set off for the raid earlier, captured several Ottoman galleys that were stationed on the raid, invaded Crimea and sacked several Tatar villages Then they approached Gezlev (now Yevpatoria) at the night and attacked the city.
 They robbed shops and killed some of the city's inhabitants.
 However, in the morning a Crimean fleet led by kalga Feti-Giray approached Gezlev and attacked the Cossacks who were still in the city.
 The battle resulted in a Crimean victory with Zakhar Kulaga being killed and some 30 Cossacks being captured.